Guidelines for the Official Website

 5) The chairperson shall hold committee meetings at Area Assembly and Area Committee Meetings and report quarterly on the committee’s activities.
 He or she promulgates policy and provides oversight on operational and budgetary matters.
 Any interested AA member may participate in the Website Committee’s discussions.
 Voting privileges are limited to those authorized to vote at the assembly.

-9.)
-All links to non-AA entity will have prior approval by the website committee.
+9) All links to non-AA entities will have prior approval by the website committee.
 Any such link will contain a mandatory exit and a prominent notice that linking does not imply endorsement or approval.